menghaohan/COVID19USFlows/README.md

 ## Citation
 If you use this dataset in your research or applications, please cite this source:

-Yuhao Kang, Song Gao, Yunlei Liang, Mingxiao Li, Jinmeng Rao, and Jake Kruse (2020) Multiscale Dynamic Human Mobility Flow Dataset in the U.S. during the COVID-19 Epidemic.
-Scientific Data.
+Yuhao Kang, Song Gao, Yunlei Liang, Mingxiao Li, Jinmeng Rao, and Jake Kruse (2020) Multiscale Dynamic Human Mobility Flow Dataset in the U.S. during the COVID-19 Epidemic. *Scientific Data*.
 Preprint at: https://arxiv.org/abs/2008.12238

 <!-- ABOUT THE PROJECT -->
 ## About The Project